nakamasato/mysql-operator/README.md

 # MySQL Operator

-This operator DOES NOT manage MySQL cluster but manages MySQL databases, schema, users, permissions for existing MySQL clusters.
+This is a Kubernetes operator created with go-based operator-sdk, which manages MySQL databases, schema, users, permissions for existing MySQL clusters.
+This operator DOES NOT manage MySQL cluster like other MySQL operator.
+This operator is created to automate manual operation to manage MySQL cluster.

 ## Components